rhargreaves/fastly-vcl-experiments/README.md

 * Only supports GET requests, where the OAuth parameters are passed on the URL.
 * Supports 2-legged and 3-legged auth flows.
+* Checks that timestamp has not expired or is too far ahead in future.

 ### Limitations
 * Owing to differences between the OAuth percent encoding specification and the RFC3986 functions provided by Fastly, it is possible that an invalid signature may be produced by the code.
 In the event of an invalid signature being detected, you should allow the request to propogate to an actual OAuth authentication service to validate the signature.
 However, as long as parameters stick to common ASCII characters, it should work in the vast majority of cases.
-* It will not protect against replay attacks as the timestamp and nonce are not taken into consideration.
+* It will only provide limited protection against replay attacks as the nonce is not taken into consideration.
 It is therefore also unsuited for single-use URLs.

 ### Usage
 Setup a Fastly service with a fake backend, and run: